LukaHarambasic/harambasic.de/src/content/posts/mac-utility-must-haves.md

 ## Motivation

-Over the last view years I recommended these utilities to firends and some even come back after months/years and thank me for that.
-Why not write them down, adjust it over time and share it with everyone.
-I won't do this for all of the stuff I use, but if you want to see more check out my [stack](/stack).
+Over the last view years I recommended these utilities and shortcuts to firends.
+Why not write them down?
+Adjust it over time and share it with everyone.
+Checkout what else I use: [Uses](/uses)

 ## The utilities